Mylo16/Budget-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all those who helped me throughout this project.
+I would like to thank Gregoire Vella whose design on Behance inspired me to build this App.
+The template of my app was picked from Gregoire's design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>